 In this post, we will be talking about how to stabilize the ladder on the roof.
 Working on a roof is tricky and you must know using a ladder if you planning to do some roof work.

 So, you need to fix something on your roof.
 Maybe you just want to clean your roof from all the dirt and debris to maximize its life.
-In both of the cases, you would have to climb up to your roof using a ladder.
+In both cases, you would have to climb up to your roof using a ladder.

 But before you go, just wait for a second and hear us out.
 Getting to your roof using your ladder can be extremely dangerous.
 And if something goes wrong during the process, it may even cost you your life.
 So, you have to do everything from setting up your ladder to transitioning to the roof in the right way.